Skip to content

 The best time to plant peppers in a raised bed is in the spring, after the last frost.
 Peppers can be started from seed or seedlings.

-If you are starting from seed, you will need to sow the seeds in a seed tray or pot.
+starting from seed, you will need to sow the seeds in a seed tray or pot.
 The seeds will germinate in about 2-3 weeks.
 Once the seedlings have developed 2-3 sets of true leaves, you can transplant them into the raised bed.

 If you are using seedlings, you can plant them directly into the raised bed.
 Space the seedlings about 18 inches apart.